Democratic Republic of the Congo: 2018 election and Tshisekedi presidency (2018–present)

 A major measles outbreak in the country left nearly 5,000 dead in 2019.
-The Ebola outbreak ended in June 2020, which had caused 2,280 deaths over 2 years.
-Another, smaller Ebola outbreak in the Équateur Province began in June 2020, ultimately causing 55 deaths.
-The global COVID-19 pandemic also reached the DRC in March 2020, with a vaccination campaign beginning on 19 April 2021.
+The Ebola outbreak ended in June 2020, after causing 2,280 deaths over 2 years.
+The COVID-19 pandemic also reached the DRC in March 2020, with a vaccination campaign beginning on 19 April 2021.
 The Italian ambassador to the DRC, Luca Attanasio, and his bodyguard were killed in North Kivu on 22 February 2021.
-On 22 April 2021, meetings between Kenyan President Uhuru Kenyatta and the Tshisekedi resulted in new agreements increasing international trade and security (counterterrorism, immigration, cyber security, and customs) between the two countries.
+On 22 April 2021, meetings between Kenyan President Uhuru Kenyatta and Tshisekedi resulted in new agreements increasing international trade and security (counterterrorism, immigration, cyber security, and customs) between the two countries.
 In February 2022, allegations of a coup d'état in the country led to uncertainty, but the coup attempt failed.
+In December 2023, President Felix Tshisekedi won reelection with more than 70% of the vote.

+The M23 Movement had a resurgence in 2022 and received military assistance from Rwanda, which accused the Congolese government of supporting the FDLR Hutu militia.
+In early 2025, the conflict escalated with the M23 capture of Goma and Bukavu, involving thousands of Rwandan troops.
+Peace negotiations between Rwanda and the DRC brokered by the United States took place in the spring of 2025, and culminated in the signing of a peace deal on 27 June 2025.
+The peace agreement calls for the withdrawal of Rwandan troops from eastern Congo within 90 days and the end of the DRC's support for the FDLR, along with the creation of a regional economic integration framework for the two countries.
+Despite the treaty, the United Nations Humans Rights Office (UNHRO) found that hostilities in the provinces where Goma and Bukavu are located, increased during the period from January to July 2025.
+UNHRO found that M23, along with the occupying Rwandan Defense Force (RDF) soldiers allegedly massacred hundreds of civilians in four villages within Rutshuru, a region within North Kivu province.
+In July 2025, a Declaration of Principles was signed in Doha as a first agreement on shared objectives for a ceasefire, and to limit future violence in the conflict.
+In October 2025, former president Joseph Kabila was sentenced to death in absentia for alleged collaboration with the rebel group M23.